CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 “He wants to do it at as often as we did before we had kids, but by bedtime after breastfeeding all day, I need space.” — Jennifer G.

 There’s no wrong way to feel here—you both are right.
 Try to see your partner’s side of it—what would it be like if you two didn’t talk for a week?
-For some, that’s what it feels like to not have sex for that long.
-Is there anything that would put you in the mood?
-Maybe it’s more one-on-one conversation, fewer chores during the day or a little extra romance (chocolates and a rom-com, anyone?).
+For some, that’s what it feels like to not be intimate for that long.
+Think about what you need from your partner.
+Maybe it’s more one-on-one conversation, fewer chores during the day or a little extra romance (chocolates and a date night, anyone?).
 If so, speak up.

 *Names have been changed.